cesarbmx/crypto-watcher-api/README.md

 - [ ]  **Phase #6** Reward system (**Reward**)

 ##### HOW TO RUN IT:
 Open it with VS2017 and just debug it.
-It uses the Entity Framework Core in-memory database.
-Therefore, no pre-steps are required.
+It uses the Entity Framework Core in-memory database, therefore, no pre-steps are required.

 <!-- Start of CuterCounter Code -->